Semkoo/flask_blog/README.md

 `$ source flask_blog_env/bin/activate`

-Than install all the dependency and run the app
+Install all the dependency and run the app

 `$ pip pip install -r requirements.txt`
 `$ python run.py`

-It also good idea to save the dependency in `requirements.txt`
+It also good idea to save the dependency in `requirements.txt` if there are updates

 `$ pip freeze --local > requirements.txt`
 ### About the project